mouhamed-ali/spring4-examples/core/properties-boot/readme.md

 my.list.of.strings=ABC,CDE,EFG
 ```

-into java objects [String, List, Map and Object] using
+into java objects [String, List, Map and Object]

 ### Running the application